kanaaan/dumpvdl2/README.md

 # dumpvdl2

 dumpvdl2 is a VDL Mode 2 message decoder and protocol analyzer (fork from [dumpvdl2](https://github.com/szpajder/dumpvdl2).
-This fork transform the dumpvdl2 to a UDP generator of AVLC Frame
+This fork transform the dumpvdl2 to a UDP generator for AVLC Frames

 ### Added Features